-Follow and implement this step by step guide at your own risk.
-Neither we at Droidthunder.com nor the developers will be liable for any damage happened to your device by following this guide.
-However the chances that your device will get damaged or bricked are least.
-Still I highly recommend you to follow all the instructions as they are mentioned and without implementing anything by your own.
+Follow and implement this step-by-step guide at your own risk.
+Neither we at Droidthunder.com nor the developers will be liable for any damage that happened to your device by following this guide.
+However, the chances that your device will get damaged or bricked are the least.
+Still, I highly recommend you follow all the instructions as they are mentioned and without implementing anything on your own.
 This Official Android 4.1.2 XXBMC4 firmware update must be flashed only on Samsung Galaxy Camera having the model number EK-GC100.
-Installing this on any other device or variant may result into unwanted outcomes or bricked device.
-So confirm your device model number from Homescreen–> Menu–>Settings –> About Phone before proceeding further.
+Installing this on any other device or variant may result in unwanted outcomes or bricked devices.
+Confirm your device model number from Homescreen–> Menu–>Settings –> About Phone before proceeding further.

 - Backup all your important data and settings before moving ahead.

-- Ensure that you have installed device specific drivers on your computer so as to detect the device when you connect it to your computer.
-You can install them from the Samsung Kies CD which you’ve got at the time of purchase or just manually install them from link given below.
+- Ensure that you have installed device-specific drivers on your computer to detect the device when you connect it to your computer.
+You can install them from the Samsung Kies CD which you’ve got at the time of purchase or just manually install them from the link given below.